Ebubekir23/cryptomuseum/README.md

 ### Share Feature

 When you click **Share Link**, the site generates a special URL that encodes your encrypted message.
-You can copy this link and send it to anyone — when they open it, the site automatically loads your ciphertext so they can decrypt it.
+You can copy this link and send it to anyone.
+When they open it, the site automatically loads your ciphertext so they can decrypt it.

 > All encryption runs entirely in your browser.
 No data is sent to any server.